kubedb/docs/docs/guides/mysql/rotate-auth/guide.md

 If you can access the data table and run queries, it means the secrets are working correctly.
 ## Create RotateAuth MySQLopsrequest

-#### 1. Using operator generated credentials:
+#### 1. Using Operator Generated Credentials:

-In order to rotate authentication to the Mysql using operator generated, we have to create a `MySQLopsrequest` CR with `RotateAuth` type.
+In order to rotate authentication to the MySQL using operator generated, we have to create a `MySQLopsrequest` CR with `RotateAuth` type.
 Below is the YAML of the `MySQLopsrequest` CRO that we are going to create,
 ```yaml